Mobirise

 My efforts have that aim in view too - we have to learn to visualize God above sectarian religions.
 I firmly believe the time of religions are over.
 Search and realization of God is an individual effort and should be through rational means; not through superstition.

 Also, my belief in God is strictly my subjective view and based on entirely non-transferable experiences.
 The physics paper is a purely objective work and does not contain allusions about God.
-Physics cannot provide experimental evidence of God and there is no scope for it.
+Physics cannot provide experimental evidence of God and there is no scope for it in future.

 Q: What, if any, proves this theory right?